calmendares1/colliding-random-walks/README.md

 # colliding-random-walks
 A repository for multiple particles colliding random walks, where 1s and 0s are the same.
-Stochastic binary diffusion equation.
+It simulates the diffusion of binary particles as a stochastic process.

 [![DOI](https://zenodo.org/badge/661829288.svg)](https://zenodo.org/badge/latestdoi/661829288)